-To report suspicious activity to the Office of Inspector General (OIG), you can call 800-433-3982 toll free.
-You also can go online to tn.gov/tenncare and select Report TennCare Fraud.
-To report provider fraud or patient abuse to the Medicaid Fraud Control Unit (MFCU), you can call 800-433-5454 toll free.
+To report suspicious activity to the Office of Inspector General (OIG), call 800-433-3982 toll free.
+You can also go online to tn.gov/tenncare and select Report TennCare Fraud.
+To report provider fraud or patient abuse to the Medicaid Fraud Control Unit (MFCU), call 800-433-5454 toll free.